Eight Children Killed in Shreveport, Louisiana Domestic Shooting

 What's Next

-Authorities are continuing their investigation, and community leaders are discussing support for affected families and measures to address domestic violence.
+Authorities are continuing their investigation, including how the gunman obtained the weapon.
+Community members and relatives are advocating for increased measures to address domestic violence.

 Sources